SWE-UniStuttgart/Qlunc/Docs/JOSS_202102/paper.md

 # Usage

 The framework has been developed and tested using python3.7.9 64bit.
-A list of required python libraries for using ``Qlunc`` is provided in the repository, in the readme.md file, *Requirements* section.
+A required programming environment to use ``Qlunc`` is provided in the repository, in the *readme.md* file, *Requirements* section.
 For more information about the system requirements, please consult *requirements.txt* file.
 Existing tutorials and working example will help user to navigate along the ``Qlunc`` framework, reproducing the most important steps.
 Two of them are explained below in order to facilitate the understanding of the workflow.